Kambrian/HBTplus/README.md

 Notes on Peebles and Bullock spin parameters: these parameters are vaguely defined due to the ambiguity/lack of standard in the mass, radius, and energy of a subhalo.
 Use them with caution.
 If possible, use the `SpecificAngularMomentum` instead of the spin parameters.

-For the Hydrodynamical version of HBT, there could be objects with `Nbound=0` and an empty particle list. this means the track is lost due to all its particles consumed by a BH.
+For the Hydrodynamical version of HBT, there might be objects with `Nbound=0` and an empty particle list. this means the track is lost due to all its particles consumed by a BH.

 ## Reference
 For now, please cite the original [HBT paper](http://adsabs.harvard.edu/abs/2012MNRAS.427.2437H) if you use HBT in your work.
 We will soon have another paper coming out describing the new implementation here.